1. 97% Fat Free

 - MAGNESIUM – helps many aspects of health & fitness, including metabolism & strong bones.

 16. Nutrient Goodness

 An average dairy cow produces 7 to 9 gallons of milk a day.
-That’s about 128 glasses of great-tasting.
+That’s about 128 glasses of great-tasting nutrition.

 17. Weight Fact

-A study found children who drank whole milk had 40% lower odds of being overweight or obese compared with children who consumed reduced-fat milk
+A study found children who drank whole milk had 40% lower risks of being overweight or obese compared with children who consumed reduced-fat milk.

 18. Dental Health

-Whole Milk has immune-boosting proteins, vitamins, electrolytes, antioxidants.
+Whole Milk has immune boosting benefits, vitamins, electrolytes, antioxidants.
 Research shows a good daily dose of Vit.
 D, for example, keeps colds at bay!
 We get Vit.
 D when the sun interacts with our skin, but this key vitamin is also found in fortified foods like cereal, orange juice — and especially MILK.
 In 2009, researchers at Mass.
 General Hospital linked lower Vit.
 D with higher upper respiratory infection risk.
 In 2012, they found more Vit.
 D wards off kids’ winter colds.
 In 2016, a Canadian study showed Whole Milk tripled the Vit.
-D status of kids compared to low-fat milk and fat-free drinks fortified with Vit.
+D status of kids compared to low-fat milk and fat free drinks fortified with Vit.
 D. Whole Milk has both natural and fortified Vit.
-D and the milk fat improve absorption!
+D and the milk fat improves absorption!